CNES/lenapy/paper.md

 ## Origin and research context

 `Lenapy` originated from geophysical tools developed within the LEGOS research laboratory during PhD works focused on the variability of sea level and ocean–continent water exchanges [@Meyssignac_2012; @Dieng_2017; @Blazquez_2020].
-These early tools have been generalized and integrated into a modern Python framework, making them accessible and reusable by the broader Earth science community.
+These early tools have been generalized and integrated into a modern Python framework.

 # Acknowledgements